Funding Opportunities

 Deadline

-The deadline for proposals for the 2024–2025 series has been extended from October to November 13, 2023.
+The deadline for proposals for the 2025–2026 series is November 13, 2024.
 Please submit your proposal to the Center (humanities.center@unh.edu) as an email attachment by 5 p.m.

 Sample Budget for Sidore Series